Cubical Approximation for Directed Topology II: Cubcats

 \begin{defn} A \textit{$\indexcat{1}$-cubcat} is a $\indexcat{1}$-cubical set $C$ if in the diagrams

 in which $\eta$ denotes the unit of $(-)^{\sharp}$, there exist dotted $\indexcat{1}$-cubical functions $\rho$ and $\mu$ making I and II commute. \end{defn}

 A \textit{cubcat} will simply refer to a $\indexcat{1}$-cubcat for the case $\indexcat{1}=\star$.
-The retraction $\mu:C^\sharp\ra C$ in I in effect extends the face, degeneracy, and transposition operations on a cubical set to a larger collection of unary operations parametrized by monotone maps between directed topological cubes in the following sense.
-Let $\zeta$ denote an $(\direalize{\BOX[-]}/\direalize{\BOX[-]})$-object
+The retraction $\rho:C^\sharp\ra C$ in I in effect extends the face, degeneracy, and transposition operations on a cubical set to a larger collection of unary operations parametrized by monotone maps between directed topological cubes in the following sense.
+Let $\zeta$ denote a stream map

 Each such $\zeta$ defines a natural transformation $\zeta_*:(C^\sharp)_m\ra(C^\sharp)_n$ defined for $C$ representable as precomposition $(\catfont{S}\BOX[-])_m\ra(\catfont{S}\BOX[-])_n$ with $\zeta$ and hence for general cubical sets $C$ by cocontinuity of $(-)^\sharp$.
 For $\rho$ making I commute in (\ref{eqn:cubcats}), commutative diagrams